Since 2017

 Step 1

-2. I prepare the brine first.
-I dissolve the salt in the water, bring to a boil, and cool to room temperature.
-Cool brine is essential — hot brine would partially cook the tomatoes and kill the lactic-acid bacteria responsible for proper fermentation.
+2. I make the brine straight away.
+I dissolve the salt in the water, bring the solution to a boil and cool it to room temperature.
+Boiling kills off any potential microorganisms, and cooling is needed so that the hot brine does not "cook" the tomatoes.

 Step 2